 Any time you use the WalkMe Editor to select an Element on your site, whether it’s for a Smart Walk-Thru step, Launcher, SmartTip or as a Rule type in the Rule Engine, WalkMe uses its proprietary algorithm to scan the page and identify your Element.
-Each Element is given an Element Grade, which tells you how easily WalkMe can identify this Element again in the future.
+Each Element is given an Element Grade, which tells you how efficiently WalkMe can identify this Element again in the future.

-- Ignore the text of your Element if it may appear in multiple languages;
+- Ignore the text of your Element if it may appear in multiple languages.

 How It Works

 Checking Element Precision for Rules in the Rule Engine

 Understanding Element Grades